phoenix933/pt-social-profile/README.md

 # pt-social-profile
-A simple WordPress Plugin to show socials profile links on any widget areas of any wordpress theme.
+A simple WordPress Plugin to show social profile links on any widget areas of any wordpress theme.

 #Feature
 1. Very small size